SIN beginning with a '9'

 Before hiring a new employee

 You must see the employee's existing immigration document authorizing him or her to work in Canada (e.g. work permit, study permit) and verify that it has not expired.
-If the immigration document has expired, you should ask the employee to contact CIC to obtain a valid document before hiring the employee.
+If the immigration document has expired, you must ask the employee to contact CIC to obtain a valid document before hiring the employee.
 You must also inform the employee to apply with the new immigration document to Service Canada for the SIN record to be updated with the new expiry date.

 Before extending employment for your employee

-You must verify that the employee is eligible to continue working in Canada.
+You must always verify that the employee is eligible to continue working in Canada.
 Your employee must have applied to extend their authorization to stay and work in Canada with CIC in advance of the expiry date on their document.

 If a temporary resident applies for renewal of their work or study permit and their permit expires before a decision is made, paragraph 186(u) and section 189 of the Immigration and Refugee Protection Regulation provides them the right to continue working or studying under the same conditions, pending a determination of their application for renewal, as long as they remain in Canada.
 This is referred as "implied status".
 The temporary foreign worker will have implied status until a decision is rendered by CIC.